Shivam-Patel-LR/autocon-ws-b1/net_agents/README.md

 ## Changelog

 ### 0.1.0 (Initial Release)
-- Complete API coverage for all endpoints
+- API coverage for all endpoints
-- Comprehensive error handling
+- Error handling with exception hierarchy
-- Full test suite (100+ tests)
+- Test suite with examples
-- Example scripts for all major workflows
 - Type hints and Pydantic validation
 - Context manager support
 - Helper methods for common operations